geek-cookbook/geek-cookbook/docs/index.md

 ### Buy my book 📖

 I'm also writing it as a formal book, on Leanpub (https://leanpub.com/geeks-cookbook).
-While it's in draft, you can get it for free (in PDF, mobi, or epub format), or you can pay me what you think it's worth.
+Buy it for $0.99 (which is really just a token gesture of support) - you can get it for free (in PDF, mobi, or epub format), or pay me what you think it's worth.

 ### Patreonize me 💰

-Apparently there's this thing called "Patreon".
-I still need to set it up though.
-Ping me if you want to "Patreonize" me.
+<a href="https://www.patreon.com/bePatron?u=6982506" data-patreon-widget-type="become-patron-button">Become a Patron!</a><script async src="https://c6.patreon.com/becomePatronButton.bundle.js"></script>

 ### Hire me 🏢